- How is CTSC unique when it comes to building in the cloud?

 - How are AWS EC2 Reserved Instances handled and billed?

-- Which cloud vendor does TCG use?
+- Which cloud vendor does CTSC use?
 Is there an official recommendation that needs to be followed?

-- TCG is cloud agnostic and recommends the vendor based on the client's needs, priorities, and workflow; we also seek alignment with different schools' senior leadership's initiatives around one vendor or another.
+- CTSC is cloud agnostic and recommends the vendor based on the client's needs, priorities, and workflow; we also seek alignment with different schools' senior leadership's initiatives around one vendor or another.

 We keep up-to-date on emerging services and changes in pricing to inform our decisions.
 For example, if a client needs long-term archival storage, each vendor has different fees, charging formulas, and billable considerations beyond simply the cost to store a gigabyte for a month.
 We also dig into considerations like the kind and risk classification of data, predicted frequency of restores, and each client's need for recovery and data restore times when choosing one vendor over another.